JohnReedLOL/scala-trace-debug/USE_WITH_IDE.md

   How would I deal with such a subtle bug?
 Well since this tool was explicitly designed for this sort of a thing, here's one way.

-1. Do git bisect to find the commit that produced the bug.
+1. Do git bisect to find the commit that produced the bug (or if a unit test caught a bug you can just put breakpoints in the unit test).

 2. Read the lines of code that were changed.